-The article proceeds in the following order.
-Part I describes the transformation from powerful CEOs to powerful shareholders.
-It also shows that even in this era of sophisticated, powerful and engaged shareholders, corporate law is still far from being dead.
+The Article proceeds in the following order.
+Part I describes the transformation of powerful CEOs into powerful shareholders.
+It also shows that even in this era of sophisticated, powerful, and engaged shareholders, corporate law is still far from being dead.
 Part II describes the rise of superstar CEOs and analyzes their unique characteristics.
 Part III discusses the ways in which the star qualities of some CEOs provide them with power vis-à-vis boards and shareholders.
-It also highlights the limits of such power, and considers the implications of our analysis for recent corporate governance developments, including corporate scandals in start-up companies, the rise of dual-class shares and stakeholder governance.
-Part IV highlights the implications of our analysis to recent corporate law debates regarding courts' expansion of the definition of controlling shareholders, the courts’ treatment of management buyouts, and directors' duty of oversight.
+It also highlights the limits of such power and considers the implications of our analysis for recent corporate governance developments, including corporate scandals in start-up companies, the rise of dual-class shares, and stakeholder governance.
+Part IV highlights the implications of our analysis for recent corporate law debates regarding courts’ expansion of the definition of controlling shareholders and treatment of management buyouts, and regarding directors’ duty of oversight.
 Part V concludes.

 SUMMARY

-Recent technological advances and the increasing winner-take-all competition has led to the rise of “larger than life” CEOs.
-While the business press and economists have long been pre-occupied with researching this fascinating phenomena and its financial implications, the legal literature has largely overlooked it.
-This article is the first to fill this gap by providing a comprehensive, novel theory of superstar CEOs.
+Recent technological advances and increasing winner-take-all competition in markets has led to the rise of “larger-than-life” CEOs.
+While the business press, management experts, and financial economists have long been preoccupied with researching this fascinating phenomena and its financial implications, the legal literature has largely overlooked it.
+This Article is the first to fill this gap by providing a comprehensive, and novel theory of superstar CEOs.

-Superstar CEOs challenge the traditional dichotomy in corporate law, between companies that have controlling shareholders and those that are widely held.
-The article analyzes the nature of superstar CEO power and its limits, and explores its important implications for recent high-profile corporate governance debates on managerial misconduct, the use of dual-class shares and the role of corporate law in protecting constituencies other than shareholders.
-Further, the article sheds new light on three recent corporate law developments: the expansion of the definition of controlling shareholders; courts’ treatment of management buyouts, and directors’ duty of oversight.
-The analysis provided in the Article is a first important step in addressing the complex issues that superstar CEOs raise, with the potential of prompting a new line of inquiry regarding the role of corporate law in regulating their activities.
+Superstar CEOs challenge the traditional dichotomy in corporate law between companies that have controlling shareholders and those that are widely held.
+The Article analyzes the nature of superstar CEO power and its limits, and explores its important implications for recent high-profile corporate governance debates on managerial misconduct, the use of dual-class shares, and the role of corporate law in protecting constituencies other than shareholders.
+In addition, the Article sheds new light on three recent corporate law developments: the expansion of the definition of controlling shareholders; courts’ treatment of management buyouts; and directors’ duty of oversight.
+The analysis provided in the Article represents an important first step in addressing the complex issues raised by the rise of superstar CEOs, and may potentially prompt a new line of inquiry regarding the role of corporate law in regulating their activities.